 352.04 State employees retirement fund, contributions by employee and employer.

 Subdivision 1.
-Fund created. (a) There is created a special fund to be known as the general state employees retirement fund.
-In that fund, employee contributions, employer contributions, and other amounts authorized by law must be deposited.
+Fund created. (a) There is created a special fund to be known as the state employees retirement fund.
+In that fund there shall be deposited employees contributions, employers contributions, and other amounts authorized by law.

 Subd.
 2. Employee contributions.
 The employee contribution to the fund must be equal to 4.0 percent of salary.
 These contributions must be made by deduction from salary as provided in subdivision 4.